-Your Company is one the largest producers of Precipitated and Coated Calcium Carbonate (PCC) in the Country and operating in the sector since 1976.
-The Company operates two manufacturing plants one at Roha in Raigad District, Maharashtra and in Paonta Sahib, Himachal Pradesh.
-Since August 2019, the Roha Factory is closed for re-organization of business activities.
-The Management is exploring various business model to restart the Roha factory.
+Your Company is one the producers of Precipitated and Coated Calcium Carbonate (PCC) in the Country and operating in the sector since 1976.
+The Company was operating two manufacturing plants one at Roha in Raigad District, Maharashtra and in Paonta Sahib, Himachal Pradesh.
+Since August 2019, the Roha Factory was closed for re-organization of business activities.
+Subsequently the Company has monetized the land and building of Roha factory in June 2021.
+Further, the Company has acquired new land parcel for setting up manufacturing facilities at Village Azgarpur Majra, Kala Amb Yamuna Nagar Road, District Jagadhari, Haryana.
+In order to save on cost of manufacturing, transportation and to have better and efficient operational facilities, the Company has also monetized the land and building of Paonta Sahib factory in April 2021 and has shifted the plant and machineries to leased facilities at Kala Amb, Sirmaur District, Himachal Pradesh.